raspberry-pi-ip-estatica

 Set up Static IP on Raspberry Pi

-Often, we won’t want to use our Raspberry Pi as a “normal” computer with a screen and keyboard, but rather dedicate it to permanent applications.
+In many cases, we are not going to use Raspberry Pi as a “normal” computer with a screen and keyboard, but rather dedicate it to permanent applications.

 Examples of permanent applications are, among many others, a file server, a web server, home automation applications like controlling lights, setting up an alarm, or a thermostat, and even when building robots.